-Nash Mills was a large joint venture redevelopment of a disused paper mill on the southern fringe of Hemel Hempstead, providing 450 flats and houses, office space, a café, day nursery and a 64-bed care home.
+Nash Mills was a joint venture redevelopment of a disused paper mill on the southern fringe of Hemel Hempstead, providing 450 flats and houses, office space, a café, day nursery and a 64-bed care home.

 JNP Group formed a key part of the pre-planning team, consulting on Drainage, Geo-Environmental Engineers and Transport Engineers during the complex planning stage.
 After successfully acquiring planning consent JNP Group provided detailed designs for S278 off-site highway improvements.

 Transport assessments indicated that the existing local road network was close to capacity whilst the Highway Authority stated that the network would not be able to absorb transport from the proposed development.